lmmx/mvdef/README.md

 ```
 usage: mvdef [-h] -m [MV ...] [-d] [-e] [-v] src dst

   Move function definitions from one file to another, moving/copying
   associated import statements along with them.

+  Option     Description                                Type (default)
+  —————————— —————————————————————————————————————————— ——————————————
-- src       source file to take definitions from
+• src        source file to take definitions from       Path
-- dst       destination file (may not exist)
+• dst        destination file (may not exist)           Path
-- mv        names to move from the source file      (default: [])
+• mv         names to move from the source file         list of str
-- dry_run   whether to only preview the changes     (default: False)
+• dry_run    whether to only preview the change diffs   bool (False)
-- escalate  whether to raise an error upon failure  (default: False)
+• escalate   whether to raise an error upon failure     bool (False)
-- verbose   whether to log anything                 (default: False)
+• verbose    whether to log anything                    bool (False)

 positional arguments:
   src